openedx/edx-documentation/en_us/shared/exercises_tools/drag_and_drop_deprecated.rst

 ##################################

 .. note::
+    EdX does not support this problem type.
 This drag and drop problem type has been replaced by a newer drag and drop problem type.
 The newer drag and drop problem type includes significant improvements and you should use it for any new course development.
 For more information about the replacement drag and drop problem type, see :ref:`drag_and_drop_problem`.

 .. warning::